 - B1.
 During the registration process you will be advised of the fees that you have agreed to pay for the modules you are registered to study, as well as methods of payment, and the date by which payment should be made.
 All fees are quoted in pounds sterling. - B2.
 The fee which applies to you is based on your 'Home Address' on the first day of the Academic Year in which your first module begins.
 This must not be a temporary or work address.
 The Open University reserves the right to request evidence from you to confirm your home address.
 The residency criteria set out in Appendix 1 are used to work out whether you are eligible for Standard Fees or the Devolved UK Nation Fee. - B3.
-If you are studying a module on a standalone basis, your fee scheme will be reassessed each time you register for a module.
+If you are studying a module on a standalone basis, your fee scheme will be reassessed each time you register for a module. - B4.
+If you cease to study towards your declared qualification, become a Returning Student and/or start a new qualification, your fees and funding status will be reassessed when you resume your studies.
+The fee charged will depend on the time at which your studies resume, and the duration of your period without study; and will also take into account your funding eligibility, which may change.

-B4.
+B5.
 Changes to your home address, country of residence or study location

-- B4.1 If you change your place of residency during your studies your Fee Liability may change.
+- B5.1 If you change your place of residency during your studies, your Fee Liability may change.
 You must notify us within a reasonable time if you change your Home Address or any of your contact details.
 You are able to do this either online via your StudentHome or by contacting your Student Support Team.
-The Open University will ask for evidence that you are ordinarily and lawfully resident at your Home Address to check that you are paying the correct fees. - B4.2 If you move from inside the UK to a non-UK study area, your fee eligibility will change and your entitlement to support from the UK funding authorities may cease.
+The Open University will ask for evidence that you are ordinarily and lawfully resident at your Home Address to check that you are paying the correct fees. - B5.2 If you move from inside the UK to a non-UK study area, your fee eligibility will change and your entitlement to support from the UK funding authorities may cease.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024